SEP-G5/Backend_Launcher/README.md

 mkdir build && cd build && cmake .. && make
 ```
 ## Run
-Run with flag '--help' for info about how to run it.
+In the build folder you will find the executable.
+Run it with flag '--help' for info.